Pound for Pound, Ninja Post is the Best Forum Software Around

 In another example, let’s say you run a forum dedicated to sports.
 You probably have really popular sub-forums dedicated to Football, Basketball, and Baseball, and less popular sub-forums dedicated to other sports like Golf, Bowling, and Ping Pong.
 Well, if a really sensational Bowling story came about it deserves attention and it should not be pigeonholed in a sub-forum that no one visits.

-We believe that our ultra simple “relevance algorithm” which ranks threads based on popularity and decay, coupled with fast and effective search functionality is a better way to organize the community’s discussion in lieu of using sub-forums.
+We believe that our ultra simple “relevance algorithm” which ranks threads based on popularity and decay, coupled with tags and a fast and effective search functionality is a better way to organize the community’s discussion in lieu of sub-forums.
 This approach fits snugly with our desire to simplify and improve the user experience.

 The Melting Pot